netaddicts/netaddicts.github.io/_posts/2014-01-15-umbracohelper-l10n-extension-method.md

 {% endraw %}
 {% endhighlight %}

 But at least, I will have created translations for each of the installed languages.
-So, for example, if I was working on a nl-BE and fr-BE multilingual site, our extension method would have created two translations for our key Project.Views.RegisterPage.Title in both Dutch and French
+So, for example, if I was working on a nl-BE and fr-BE multilingual site, our extension method would have created two translations for our key Project.Views.RegisterPage.Title in both Dutch and French.
+Also, translations will have a "[nl-BE]" or "[fr-BE]" prefix, so it's easy to find out what items need translation.

 Just a little catch: Make sure you've got your culture set before you start using the extension method, otherwise your dictionary items won't be created!